Keyboard shortcuts

 • Removing a dropout: A student officially drops the course.

-service = Roster::MaintenanceService.new(actor: current_admin)
+service = Rosters::MaintenanceService.new

 tutorial = Tutorial.find(3)